xyyuhans/about/index.md

 Ericsson, Stockholm
 ```

-- Intern as a data analyst in the BNEW DNEW CDS SYS IS Interconnect & Sync team (supervised by [Mikael Johansson](https://www.linkedin.com/in/mikael-johansson-a6b4915/))
+- Intern as a data analyst in the BNEW DNEW CDS SYS IS Interconnect & Sync team
 - Use machine learning to find faulty synchronization sources in RAN (radio access network)
 - Visualize network synchronization in RAN domain and transport domain